 - User acceptance testing (involves the user partaking to check the usability and the general impression about the app.)

 - Beta testing (the beta trial gives users access to the app with the application stores to get feedback from the larger audience.)

 After your application is ready, the QA team starts to test whether all code parts of the app work correctly together.
 It is important to check all security issues carefully to protect the privacy of your users.

 Our team also pays a lot of attention to the app performance and the stable operation of the system under the influence of various external factors.
 Quality technical documentation that you have created at step 2 will be very useful here.

 Finally, your app is released and it's time to show it to the world.
 You can do it by yourself, or ask your mobile app development team to help you.
 In both cases, the app store optimization is highly desirable.
 It helps users find your product in the endless ocean of options.
 The high quality of promotional materials will make your app also desirable.

 To track users activity and endorse acquisition and retention you may also need some tools.
 The marketing team of the APP Solutions helps clients choose tools and set up analytics if needed.
 A general list of the major marketing metrics is as follows:

 - Cost per install

 - Retention for a given period

-It is quite normal to face the difficulties during such hard and labor-intensive work as developing an application for mobile.
-Many factors are affecting on how you create an app.
-The key ingredient to your success is the professional developers team, who will share the passion of your idea, help extrapolate latest trends on your projects and will make every effort to create the app that will only compliment your business goals.
+It is quite normal to face the difficulties during such hard and labor-intensive work as making your own app.
+Many factors are affecting how you create an app.
+The key ingredient to your success is the professional development team, who will share the passion of your idea, help extrapolate latest trends on your projects and will make every effort to create the app that will only compliment your business goals.